What Are the Top Smart Contract Platforms and How to Choose the Right One?

 Ethereum

 Ethereum is the first smart contract platform.
-It has recently switched to the Proof-of-Stake consensus mechanism, improving the transaction speed — at present, Ethereum processes 20-40 tps, but it is estimated to achieve 100,000 transactions per second (tps) once the platform completes the next upgrade and leverages sharding.
+Since transitioning to the Proof-of-Stake consensus mechanism, Ethereum’s transaction speed has improved significantly.
+At present, Ethereum processes 20-40 tps, but it is estimated to achieve 100,000 transactions per second (tps) once the platform completes the next upgrade and leverages sharding.

-The transition also drastically reduces the environmental toll, lowering energy consumption by 99%.
+The transition also drastically reduces the environmental toll, lowering energy consumption by 99.95%.
 What’s more, transaction fees have also plummeted.
-At the time of writing, the average translation fee is $2.35.
+At the time of writing, the average translation fee is 0.0005 ETH which is less than $1.

 Ethereum has a powerful community and lots of documentation and manuals.
-This ties in with the fact that the majority of smart contract developers have experience of deploying Ethereum-based smart contracts.
+Moreover, the majority of smart contract developers have experience deploying Ethereum-based smart contracts.

 Ethereum’s smart contracts are written in its own smart contract programming language — Solidity.
-It comes with detailed guidelines on how to implement smart contracts, making it easy for developers to build on it.
+It provides detailed guidelines for building smart contracts, simplifying the process for developers.

 Ethereum has a smart contract execution environment called Ethereum Virtual Machine (EVM).
 EVM is compatible with other blockchains such as Solana and Avalanche, allowing developers to transfer their smart contracts to other platforms.